ugurkocde/IntuneScopeTagManagement/README.md

 Data Export: Export the list of devices and their associated scope tags to a CSV file.
 User-Friendly Interface: A graphical interface for ease of use.

+# Work in progress
+- Support for Policies
+- Support for Apps

 # Requirements
 1. PowerShell 5.1 or higher.
 2. Microsoft Graph PowerShell SDK.